 This and other events are shared to stoke your consideration for seeing the reason why certain things happen to us in life.
 Excuse or Choices has become the mantra of my friend, Jessica, as the result of facing tragedy and finding the only strategy for survival; to make excuses or choices.

 Join Jessica and me to talk about her journey with traumatic events that have happened in her life.
-She shares how she has used those events to give her the power to self-heal and in the process, find her life’s purpose.
+She shares how she has used those events to give her the power to self-heal and find her life’s purpose in the process.